Permutation invariance in last-passage percolation and the distribution of the Busemann process: Proof of Theorem

 and from the independence of these quantities with the weights below row $\ell + q - 1$, the definitions of the weights $\wh \eta^{p,q,n,\epsilon}$ \eqref{E:51} and $\wc \eta^{p,q,n,\epsilon}$ \eqref{E:56}, imply that these two collections of weights are equal in distribution.
-Therefore,
+Therefore, the claim follows. \end{proof}